frostbytewallet/webwallet/README.md

 ### Integration (developers)

-Your contract may require that users have an address depth below a certain level, using the following solidity function (checking AVL balance is trivial):
+1. Your contract may require that users have an address depth below a certain level, using the following solidity code:

 ```solidity
 mapping (address => bytes1) addresslevels; // cache